ryanphuang/PintosM/README.md

 * Make qemu image and run it in non-test mode.
 * Misc

 **This is the upstream branch to track the changes.
-For students, please clone or download the release version from [here](https://github.com/jhu-cs318/pintos.git) to work on the projects.**
+For students in the class, please clone or download the release version from [here](https://github.com/jhu-cs318/pintos.git) to work on the projects.**